Math 8 Functions and Modeling

 : x dom f

-in the context of Definition 1.4, the graph is the function!
+context of the formal definition (1.4), the graph is the function!

 For formulæ whose inputs and outputs are real numbers, two con-